amcharts/tools/autoGuides/README.md

 Use `days` array to specify week days to add guide to.
 Note that 0 is Sunday, 1 - Monday, and all the way to 6 - Saturday.

+Or, if you'd rather mark out certain hours of the day, use `hours` array instead.

 Since the plugin will create a guide for each matching day, you can add any Guide setting to it which will be applied to the guides.